Recap / Game Of Thrones S 4 E 4 Oathkeeper

 - Kick the Dog: Despite being two episodes dead now, Joffrey gets a retroactive one for his threatening to flay Ser Pounce alive and mix his innards into Tommen's food for no reason other than his own sadism.

 - Kindhearted Cat Lover: Tommen.
-He even named his cat Ser Pounce.
+He named his beloved cat Ser Pounce.

 - Licked by the Dog: Tommen grows much less nervous around Margaery when his cat immediately starts purring when she strokes him.